 The coordinator needs to meet with interested leaders and agencies.
-Determine who is willing and able to help and assign tasks.
-As soon as the contest date is set, contact judges, helpers and score card graders.
-When planning, be sure to consider the number of contestants, teams, coaches and helpers who will be participating.
+Determine who is willing and able to help, and assign tasks.
+As soon as the contest date is set, contact judges, helpers and scorecard graders.
+When planning, consider the number of contestants, teams, coaches and helpers who will be participating.